Applied AI Community Leader

 Three core functions:

 1. Run events.
 Practitioners sharing how they actually make money with applied AI.
-Hackathons where people build together.
-MVJ workshops where people set up their first Personal Jarvis.
+Hackathons where people build together. workshops where people set up their first Personal Agentic OS.
 The format matters less than the consistency.
 One event is a meetup.
 A recurring event is a movement.

 2. Build the local network.
 Know who the builders, founders, and operators are in your area.
 Connect people who should know each other.
 Find venues, speakers, photographers, and partners.
 Be the connective tissue between the global applied AI movement and your local community.